bepoooe/Speechify/README.md

-# 🎤 Speechify - Advanced Voice Processing Web Application
+# 🎤 Speechify - Voice Processing Web Application

 Speechify is a cutting-edge web application that provides powerful speech-to-text and text-to-speech capabilities with an elegant, responsive interface.
 Built with modern web technologies, it delivers a seamless voice processing experience across all devices.